Harshit2012/Messa_World/README.md

   <img width="100" height="100" src="https://cdn.pixabay.com/animation/2023/06/13/15/13/15-13-25-972_512.gif">
 </p>
 Welcome to Messa World, the ultimate responsive social media website designed to connect people across the globe.
 Text only.
+> [!WARNING]
+> Any post or room name containing foul language will be deleted.

 ## Key Features:
 - Real-Time Posting: Instantly send and receive posts with our efficient real-time communication system.